Enumerating Independent Linear Inferences: New 9-variable minimal linear inferences

 \subsection{Inference \eqref{eq:nine_one}}

 The relation webs corresponding to inference \eqref{eq:nine_one} are given by:

-\anupam{this is the inference 1-9} \begin{itemize} \item The LHS has 23 red edges (and 13 green edges), and the RHS has 11 red edges (and 25 green edges). \item The inference flips 14 red edges to green, and 2 green edges to red. \item The inference generalises switch, but also \eqref{eq:unknown-inference-8-repeated} (by the substitution $z'' \mapsto \bot$) and $\overline{\eqref{eq:counterexample-inference-repeated}}$ (by the substitution $x'\mapsto \top$). \end{itemize}
+\begin{itemize} \item The LHS has 23 red edges (and 13 green edges), and the RHS has 11 red edges (and 25 green edges). \item The inference flips 14 red edges to green, and 2 green edges to red. \item The inference generalises switch, but also \eqref{eq:unknown-inference-8-repeated} (by the substitution $z'' \mapsto \bot$) and $\overline{\eqref{eq:counterexample-inference-repeated}}$ (by the substitution $x'\mapsto \top$). \end{itemize}